ros2/design/articles/execute_process_refactor.md

 Extends the `launch.actions.Action` class.
 This class would represent the execution-time aspects of `launch.actions.ExecuteProcess`.
-The new `process_description` constructor parameter could be a `launch.descriptions.Executable`, a `launch_ros.descriptions.Node`, or one of the other subclasses.
+The new `process_description` constructor parameter could be a `launch.descriptions.Executable` or a subclass.

 This class is simplified from the current `launch.actions.ExecuteProcess` by removing the logic relating to process definition/configuration, and by removing the logic regarding substitutions thereof.